stillwater-sc/dfa-documentation/content/introduction/derivation.md

 The operator {{< math >}}$z = alpha * x + y${{< /math >}} is frequently used, and although redundant, tends to be added as the fifth operator, and referred to as the _saxpy_ operator for "Scalar Alpha X Plus Y".
 The _dot product_ is also referred to as the _inner product_.
 The _inner product_ is an operator that
-collapses two vectors into a scalar.
+brings two vectors together into a scalar representing a measure how much the vectors point in the same direction.
 The _outer product_ is an operator that expands two vectors into a matrix: for vector
 {{< math >}}$x${{< /math >}} and {{< math >}}$y${{< /math >}}, the outer product {{< math >}}$\times${{< /math >}}
 is defined as: {{< math >}}$xy^T${{< /math >}}.